My name is Marina Pospergelis, and I am a Usability (UX/UI/CX) Researcher, UX/UI Designer working in Hong Kong.

 - Transfer research findings into design ideas and recommendations.

 - And even more – you will have proof of the issues and an understanding of how to solve them.

 The earlier you start testing – the better.
 This will save you money and time.

-In 2016, I conducted the online remote usability test of a design idea of a feature no one was sure about.
+In 2016, I conducted an online remote usability test of a design idea for a feature no one was sure about.
 The main idea was to let the users use it and see the result.
-Surprisingly, with help of 6 international users, the feature turned out to be useless, therefore the company saved money and effort implementing it.
+Surprisingly, with the help of 6 international users, the feature turned out to be useless, therefore the company saved money and effort implementing it.

 Later, I conducted the POC usability test at the Trade Show in Hong Kong and found out a lot of useful things about the tested concept.

 3. Expert Review/Audit